ArcNLET-Py/ArcNLET-Py/docs/UserManual/usingparticletracking.rst

 .. figure:: ./media/usingparticletrackingMedia/media/image3.png
    :align: center
-   :alt: A colorful map of a person's face Description automatically generated
+   :alt: Description automatically generated
-   :width: 6.5in
-   :height: 2.87083in

-   Figure 5‑33: Selecting Particle Tracking Module Data Inputs in the Map View.
+   Figure 11-3: Selecting Particle Tracking Module Data Inputs in the Map View.

 b.
 If you have the data from the Lakeshore example open in a [Catalog Pane] or [Catalog View] and the [Geoprocessing Pane] open, then you